 The Release Team is about managing the process to achieve timely releases of Tiki, and coordinating throughout the community as almost all Teams should participate actively to each release.
 A balance needs to be maintained: "Don't rush, yet don't slow down".
 See all the Contributions of each Team to the release process.

-- Set a general timeline for each release, according to our Version Lifecycle
+- Set a general timeline for each release, according to our Version Lifecycle.

-- Pick a star name
+- Pick a star name.

-- Decide When to branch
+- Decide When to branch and create the branch.

-- Coordinate with the Wishlist Triage Team to track list of regressions and follow-up to get resolved (triage, blockers management, etc)
+- Coordinate with the Wishlist Triage Team to track list of regressions and follow-up to get resolved (triage, blockers management, etc.).

-- Coordinate with other teams to insure that each of the Contributions of each Team to the release process are covered
+- Coordinate with other teams to insure that each of the Contributions of each Team to the release process are covered.

-- Agree to an action plan which is on or linked from the release page, such as Tiki18
+- Agree to an action plan which is on or linked from the release page, such as Tiki18.

 - These people know several months in advance what their responsibilities are and thus, have ample time to plan and improve the procedure (and make sure nothing happens in the development cycle which will jeopardize their part).

-- Coordinate the actual various release runs (Alpha, Beta, RC) with the Packaging Team
+- Coordinate the actual various release runs (Alpha, Beta, RC) with the Packaging Team.

-- Decide when to release
+- Decide when to release.

 For each release, a release coordinator, and two assistant release coordinators are picked.
 This should be done towards the beginning of the cycle, so for example, as soon as 19.0 is released, it's time to identify them for 20.0